Reksa97/xrpl-game/frontend/README.md

 - Avoids CORS errors in the browser
 - Centralizes XRPL communication through a single channel
 - Simplifies error handling and troubleshooting
+- Allows for graceful fallbacks when XRPL methods aren't available

 ### Verification